 Acts 22:3-16 or 9:1-22

-The conversion of St. Paul proves the possibility of the conversion of anyone.
+The conversion of St. Paul proves that anyone can be converted.
 St. Paul hated Christianity.
-He was not merely ambivalent.
-His life’s purpose was killing and arresting Christians.
-He helped kill St. Stephen the deacon, who prayed for his persecutors as he was dying.
-We believe in the power of those prayers.
-Sometimes it seems impossible that prayers will change someone’s heart, but St. Paul could not have been converted by anything less, just as St. Augustine was converted by the prayers of his mother; just as countless people have been converted by the prayers of another.
+He was not merely ambivalent: his life’s purpose was killing and arresting Christians.
+He helped kill St. Stephen the deacon, who prayed for his persecutors as he was dying, and we believe in the power of those prayers.
+Sometimes it seems impossible that mere prayers will change someone’s heart, but St. Paul could not have been converted by anything less than the appearance of Jesus Christ, who came in response to the prayers.
+In those days, praying for Saul would have seemed as pointless as anything.
+So our prayers today can seem weak, even though they are the strongest weapon we have.
 If we want to bring about the end of abortion in this country, we need to pray for conversions.
-If we want to have peace and prosperity in this country, we need to pray for conversions.
-If we want the makers of television and movies to stop showing pornography and start preaching the Gospel, we need to pray for conversions.
+If we want to have peace and prosperity in this country, we need to pray.
+If we want the makers of television and movies to stop showing pornography and start preaching the Gospel, we need to pray.
+We might wish that God would change the world in one fell swoop, but his actions are more like, as he says, yeast working in the dough, imperceptibly yet inexorably changing the world.